Virginia Water Lake, Windsor Great Park, Berkshire, England

 Comments?
 Do please tell us: [email protected]

-Descriptive Medium: 'Pencil, pen and ink and watercolour', 'pen and ink, watercolour, pencil'
+Descriptive Medium: 'Pencil, pen and ink, watercolour and bodycolour', 'pen and ink, bodycolour', 'watercolour painting'